oglinuk/fourohfournotfound/README/posts/programming/python/tensorflow/basic-cifar10-cnn/README.md

 ---
-title: Basic CIFAR CNN
+title: Basic CIFAR-10 CNN
-draft: true
+draft: false
 ---

 This blog is going to cover the [convolutional neural network](https://www.tensorflow.org/tutorials/images/cnn) (CNN) tutorial provided by Tensorflow.
 The CNN is going to be used to classify [CIFAR-10](https://www.cs.toronto.edu/%7Ekriz/cifar.html) images, which is a dataset consisting of 10 classes: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.
 There are 60000 (32x32 color) images, 6000 for each class, 50000 training images, and 10000 test images.